 By far the majority of people need HIV medication to get their viral load down and keep it there.
 A very small percentage of people living with HIV have successfully managed their viral load without medication.
 This group, referred to as ‘elite controllers’, are estimated to make up less than half of 1% of all people living with HIV.

 Once the viral load is undetectable, does it stay that way forever?

-No. Viral load can go up and down, small blips are not uncommon even if you are taking your medication as prescribed.
+No. Viral loads can go up and down.
+Small blips are not uncommon even if you are taking your medication as prescribed.
 Regular monitoring of your HIV viral load is an important part of your treatment regimen.